Best Web Hosting for Freelancers 2026: 8 Top Picks Tested & Ranked

 Cons:

-- Renewal prices are steep — plan for this
+- Renewal prices are steep — budget accordingly

 - Storage limits are tight on lower tiers